monishas99/MonishaCBA/README.md

 1. Go to the **Actions** tab in the repository.
 2. Select the latest workflow run.
-3. In the **Summary** section, you can view the logs and test results for the PET endpoint API tests.
+3. In the **Run API tests** section, you can view the logs and test results for the PET endpoint API tests.

 ---